camfindlay/silverstripe-meetup-guide/en/07_Hackfest_guide.md

 ## On the day
 ### General
-* Make a sign with a contact module number to put on the entrance if the doors are locked over the weekend.
+* Make a sign with a contact mobile number to put on the entrance if the doors are locked over the weekend.
 * Set up the desk space with power boards.
 * Attendees will likely arrive throughout the day so make sure to keep an eye on your mobile if you are running the hackfest.
 * If you have refreshments provided set these out somewhere accessible.